EVOLVING DC OFFERINGS TO MEMBERS

 James Phillips, Deputy Editor, Professional Pensions

-Louise Sivyer, Policy Manager, Regulatory Policy Directorate, The Pensions Regulator
+Louise Sivyer, Policy Principal, The Pension Regulator’s Regulatory Policy Directorate

 Annuities, Drawdown and Cash all contain significant risks – what lessons can we learn and what should the UK be developing to help its DC members?